-According to Ugur Yurt, a travel expert from flight booking website Wingie, the best time to visit is fall—it's the sunniest time of year, with warm yet comfortable days and cool nights.
+According to Ugur Yurt, a travel expert from flight booking website Wingie, the best time to visit Carmel-by-the-Sea is the fall—it's the sunniest time of year, with warm yet comfortable days and cool nights.
 It's also the perfect time of year to enjoy cozy beach bonfires, as well as strolls through Garrapata State Park, Piccadilly Park, or Point Lobos State Natural Reserve.

-"Sitting at the base of the tallest mountain in the state, Mount Mansfield, visitors can enjoy endless skiing and hiking trails before heading in for the ultimate après-ski dinner complete with local cheeses and specialty items from the dozens of nearby vendors.
-In fall, the town comes alive with endless bright foliage and crisp weather, perfect for wandering through while sipping on a cup of hot apple cider from one of the many local apple orchards."
+"Sitting at the base of the tallest mountain in the state, Mount Mansfield, visitors can enjoy endless skiing and hiking trails before heading in for the ultimate après-ski dinner complete with local cheeses and specialty items from the dozens of nearby vendors," Cuneo adds.
+"In fall, the town comes alive with endless bright foliage and crisp weather, perfect for wandering through while sipping on a cup of hot apple cider from one of the many local apple orchards."

-Key West, Florida
+11. Key West, Florida

-"There are romantic activities around every corner in Key West," she adds.
+"There are romantic activities around every corner in Key West," she says.
 "Start the day snorkeling or swimming with dolphins, indulge in some sweetness by testing out the best key lime pies, get some butterfly kisses at the Key West Butterfly and Nature Conservatory, and end the day at the Sunset Celebration in Mallory Square to watch the sun sink over the Gulf of Mexico."